Rafakka/Hephislog/docs/philosophy.md

 ### Relationship With Data

 HephisLog° does not “consume” data.
-It accepts responsibility for it.
+It accepts responsability for it.

 - Raw data is treated as ore
 - Schemas are molds